ambroseL/Architecture_Pattern/README.md

 }
 ```

-The order inside the `Update()` method is strictly made, we handle user input in the first place, next we check if the ball is out of screen: the user HP would subtract one, game is over when it is zero.
-If not, work continues.
-We handle the eventQueue, then delete objects, update their positions and go to next level if no bricks left.
+The order of logic inside `Update()` is strictly execuded: we handle user input in the first place, next we check whether the ball is out of the screen: if true, the user's HP subtracts one, game is over when it is zero.
+Otherwise, work continues.
+We check `eventQueue`, then delete objects, update their positions and go to next level if no bricks left.
-Besides the update sequence, the interval between each loop also has a strong influence on the game performance.
-If it is too short, the game responds more rapidly, though much more burden for computation.
-If it is too long, the user may find the game lag behind his input and probably lose interests, bad news for a game.
-Most of the game engines now take flexible length of interval, that means the time depends on how much work we do in one frame.
-When transplanting the old game version to my Mac, I find the game objects move too fast that results in a splash screen.
-This is probably because of the computation variance between computers.
-We also made a misunderstanding of the update mechanism, and game looped at both regular and flexible interval, mixing two strategies together.
-Now we only call `ScheduleUpdate()`, an API for updating game at each frame so that more users on different platforms would have the same game experience.
+Besides update sequence, the interval between each loop also has a strong influence on game performance.
+If it is too short, the game reacts more timely, though much more burden for computation.
+While it is too long, the user may find the game lag behind his input and probably lose interests, bad news for a game.
+Most of the game engines now take flexible length of interval, which means the time depends on how much work we do in one frame.
+When transplanting the old game version to my new laptop, I find the game objects move too fast that results in a splash screen.
+This is probably because computation ability varies between computers.
+Another reason is that previously, we misunderstood the update mechanism, made the game loop at both regular and flexible interval.
+Now we only call `ScheduleUpdate()`, a Cocos API for updating game at each frame so that more users on different platforms would have the same game experience.

 ## Distribution
 **Liu Lidong**<br />